algorithm - What is the time complexity of declaring a 2d array -

 however note depends on whether language initializes array entries @ creation. languages don't that!

-i guess code java, language sets every entry initial value. in case null
+i guess code java, language sets every entry initial value. in case null, indeed creates i * j elements , sets them null, yielding o(i * j).

 also take @ syntax creating two-dimensional array, explains in detail how code works.